iifl-logo

 iv.
 In respect of loans, investments, guarantees and security, the provisions of section 185 and 186 of the Companies Act, 2013 have been complied with.

 v.
-The Company has not accepted any deposits within the meaning of section 73 to 76 or any other relevant provisions of the Companies Act, 2013.
+The Company has not accepted any deposits within the meaning of section 73 to 76 or any other relevant provisions of the Companies Act.
+2013

 vi.
 The maintenance of cost records has not been specified by the Central Government under sub section (1) of section 148 of the Companies Act, 2013.

-hi.
-To the best of our knowledge and according to the information and explanations given to us, the Company has been regular in depositing the undisputed statutory dues consisting of Goods and service tax, Provident fund, Employees state insurance, income tax, sales tax, service tax, customs duty, excise duty, value added tax, cess and other statutory dues with the appropriate authorities.
-No statutory dues are outstanding as on 31st March, 2024 for a period of more than 6 months from the date they became payable as on the balance sheet date.
+vii.
+To the best of our knowledge and according to the information and explanations given to us, the Company has not been regular in depositing undisputed statutory dues including Goods and Services Tax (GST), Provident Fund, Employees State Insurance, Income Tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax, Cess, and other statutory dues with the appropriate authorities.

 viii.
 According to the information and explanations given by the management, no transactions not recorded in the books of account have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.